WooCommerce UCP Setup Guide: Make Your Store AI-Ready in 10 Minutes

 UCP (Universal Commerce Protocol) is the open standard created by Google and Shopify that lets AI shopping agents discover, browse, and buy from your store.
 It works by serving a JSON manifest at /.well-known/ucp on your domain, telling agents what your store sells, how to search products, and how to complete checkout.

-When a customer asks ChatGPT "find me a blue wool sweater under $50," the AI agent reads your UCP profile to understand your catalog, browses your products via API, and can complete the purchase - all without the customer visiting your website directly.
+When a shopper asks Google AI Mode "find me a blue wool sweater under $50," the Gemini agent reads your UCP profile to understand your catalog, browses your products via API, and can complete the purchase β all without the customer visiting your website directly.
 Learn more about how UCP works.

 Why Add UCP to WooCommerce?